dandycheng/ml-simple-xnor-neural-network/README.md

 # ml-simple-xnor-neural-network

-### The explanation regarding neural network is in the Jupyter file in this repository.
+### The mathematicalexplanation regarding neural network is in the Jupyter file in this repository.
 This is a simple neural network that predicts an XNOR gate output.

 XNOR gate logic: